Click the character to replay. Press Try drawing to write it yourself.

 V 动词 dòngcí

 成 chéng (to become; to complete) + 长 zhǎng (to grow).
-The compound for the full arc of development — physical, psychological, and social maturation. 成长故事 = coming-of-age story. 成长经历 = formative experiences.
-Often used for personal development in adult contexts too: 这段经历让我很成长 "this experience helped me grow a lot."
+The compound for the full arc of development: physical, psychological, and social maturation. 成长故事 = coming-of-age story. 成长经历 = formative experiences.
+Also used for adult development: 这段经历让我很成长 "this experience helped me grow a lot."

 孩子的成长需要父母的陪伴和支持。